Lincalibur/Automated-Data-Migration-Tool/README.md

 - **User Interface**: A dashboard for configuring migrations, mapping fields, scheduling tasks, and monitoring progress.
 - **Scalability**: Designed to handle migrations of varying sizes and complexities.

+## Disclaimer

+**Disclaimer**: This project is currently under development.
+The code and features are in a preliminary state and may not be fully functional or stable.
+There is no guarantee that the code will work as expected in all scenarios.
+The project is provided as-is and may undergo significant changes as development progresses.
+Use at your own risk, and be sure to thoroughly test the tool in your environment before relying on it for critical tasks.

 ## Getting Started

 ### Prerequisites